UAlbertaALTLab/morphodict/docker/README.md

     pip3 install --user ansible

-To run the playbook in a mode where it will show what it will do:
+To get a *preview* of what changes the playbook would apply if you weren’t previewing it, run it with the `--check` option as a non-root user:

     ansible-playbook --check --diff initial-setup.yml

-To actually apply changes:
+To actually apply changes, run the following command. `--become` means that it will use your sudo privileges to become the root user in order to apply the changes.

     ansible-playbook --become --ask-become-pass --diff initial-setup.yml